 Manhattan Yields Trail the NY State and National Medians, but the Appreciation Story Is Different

-The borough's 3.0% median sits well below the NY state median of 5.3% and the national median of 5.3%, and even the top-yielding Manhattan ZIPs at 5.8% only just edge past the national average.
+The borough's 2.9% median sits well below the NY state median of 5.3% and the national median of 5.3%, and even the top-yielding Manhattan ZIPs at 5.1% fall short of the national average.
 Investors who buy Manhattan on income math alone are almost always making a mistake.
 The historical case for Manhattan has rested on capital growth, currency-hedged wealth preservation, and access to a tenant pool that pays premium rents reliably.
 For pure yield hunters, permissive upstate NY markets with long-term rental yields above 10% and no short-term rental ban offer a fundamentally different risk-return profile, and they show up clearly on the dashboard when you filter by yield.

 For investors committed to Manhattan, the suburb ranking matters precisely because it separates the yield-focused play from the appreciation-focused play.
 The top of the list is a cash-flow thesis in commercial-adjacent pockets.
 The premium table is a capital-preservation thesis in prime addresses.
 Choosing between them is the real decision, and it has nothing to do with picking a single "best" ZIP.